Research and Teaching

 The Station maintains a boardwalk to the center of the Cedarburg Bog.

 All of these facilities lie within the natural area, and security is ensured by a chain link fence and the presence of Station staff.

-The old farm house at the Station can accommodate about 15 visiting investigators and students.
+The Field Station has a farmhouse that can accommodate up to 18 people that is used to provide housing for workshops and visiting classes.
+There is also a smaller house that is available for visiting researchers.
 The Station does not serve meals, but does provide kitchen space where visitors can store food and prepare meals.
 Overnight guests must bring their own pillows, linens, blankets and towels, and are asked to leave the facility clean when they leave.